Growing Role of HR in Enhancing Workplace Security

 However, the survey findings also suggested there may be disagreement among departments as to which department should have primary responsibility for threat assessment and threat management.
 The majority of HR executives surveyed felt that the Human Resources department should take the lead in their organization’s threat assessment & threat management efforts.
 At the same time, the majority of physical security professionals surveyed felt that the Security department should have primary responsibility for threat assessment.

 Having HR professionals see themselves as active participants in an organization’s overall security efforts can benefit workplace safety in a number of ways.
 HR professionals are well-situated to gather the information that can help employees in crisis get the help they need.
 They may also be more in tune with employee morale and culture shifts that could lead to discontent and unrest.
-This sort of information gathering and assessment form the backbone of the discipline of threat assessment and is essential to helping identify behaviors that may be pre-incident indicators of workplace violence, harassment, sabotage, or intellectual property theft.
-But human resources professionals can’t be solely responsible for threat assessment at an organization, as threat assessment is most effective when conducted by a multi-disciplinary team that includes security professionals, mental health professionals, legal counsel, and others in partnership with human resource professionals.
+This sort of information gathering and assessment forms the backbone of the discipline of threat assessment and is essential to help identify behaviors that may be pre-incident indicators of workplace violence, harassment, sabotage, or intellectual property theft.
+However, human resources professionals can’t be solely responsible for threat assessment at an organization, as threat assessment is most effective when conducted by a multi-disciplinary team that includes security professionals, mental health professionals, legal counsel, and others in partnership with human resource professionals.

 In addition to serving on a multidisciplinary threat assessment team – and possibly taking the lead in an organization’s threat assessment efforts – HR professionals can take other active steps to help enhance their organization’s safety and security.
 First, HR professionals can build trust among rank-and-file employees to empower them to report threatening or troubling behavior if they become aware of any.
 HR professionals can also help ensure that anonymous tip lines stay anonymous and that referrals to employee assistance programs are non-punitive.